rdmsr/emerald/README.md

 # Abb1xOS

-### This is a basic OS kernel written in C with input support!
+### This is a basic OS 64 bits kernel written in C with input support!

 Build Requirements :